The Rise of Christianity

 Far from being subjugated, abused, betrayed, and suppressed by their husbands as the pagan wives were, Christian women were exalted to a place they had never experienced before in any society under any other religious system before or since.
 Unfortunately, as man’s religion has infiltrated the Body of Christ over the centuries, the subjugation of women has been re-established within many churches and is now justifiably condemned by those outside the Church.

 On top of that, current estimates of the ratio of men to women through the major portion of the Roman Empire were 130-140 men per 100 women.
 Why did this disparity exist?
-Something quite similar to the current behaviors and birth control regulations in Red China: deformed males and many females were subject to infanticide.
+Something quite similar to the current behaviors and birth control regulations in Red China: deformed male babies and many female babies were subject to infanticide.
 This practice was legal, morally accepted, and widely practiced by all social classes throughout the Empire.
 Many pagan families had only one surviving daughter, if any.

-Add to that the infertility and high death rate among pagan women caused by both abortion and disease transmitted through primitive methods of contraception.
+Add to that the infertility and high death rate among pagan women caused by both ancient abortion techniques and disease transmitted through primitive methods of contraception.
 Most of the abortion solutions — both pharmacological and mechanical — available to Roman women were extremely dangerous and as likely to kill the mother as the fetus.
-On top of that, most of the contraceptives of the day were either ineffective or toxic to the woman’s body (a then-popular form of contraception was anal sex.
-In a society that knew nothing of germs and their means of transmission, this was a prime disease vector for both men and women.)
+On top of that, most of the contraceptives of the day were either ineffective or toxic to the woman’s body.
+A then-popular form of contraception was anal sex.
+In a society knowing nothing of germs and their means of transmission, this was a prime disease vector among both men and women.

 Stark’s Conclusion: